-Buying, selling, or leasing a commercial property hinges on receiving a commercial property valuation report.
+Buying, selling, or leasing a commercial property hinges on receiving a commercial real estate property valuation report.
 A commercial property valuation calculates the market value of a commercial property like an office building, industrial space, or apartment complex and is more subjective than a residential property valuation.

 Commercial property appraisals depend more on uncontrollable elements like the current rental rate for spaces, available comparables, and overall maintenance costs.